jvandenaardweg/ssml-split/README.md

 The [polly-ssml-split](https://github.com/oleglegun/polly-ssml-split) by [@oleglegun](https://github.com/oleglegun) library already handles splitting of SSML correctly for AWS Polly, but wasn't working properly for Google's Text to Speech.
 So I just modified the package to fit my needs.

 ### Changes compared to `polly-ssml-split`:
-*  Added `includeSSMLTagsInCounter` option to count characters based on the complete SSML tag and not just the included text characters.
+*  Added `synthesizer` option to count characters based on the complete SSML tag and not just the included text characters.
 Which is required if you work with Google's Text to Speech API.
 *  Rewrote the library to use Typescript, so you get correct type checking in your Typescript project.
 *  Removed the `.configure` method and use the class constructor method for it instead.
-*  Added `breakParagraphsAboveHardLimit` options to break up large paragraphs by removing the `<p>` and replacing the `</p>` with a `<break strength="x-strong" />` [which results in the same pause](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html#p-tag).
-This allows the script to properly split the paragraph and to send less batches to the text to speech API's.
+*  Added `breakParagraphsAboveHardLimit` options to break up large paragraphs by removing the `<p>` and replacing the `</p>` with a `<break strength="x-strong" />` for AWS or `<break strength="x-weak" />` for Google.
+Which results in the same pause.
+This allows the library to properly split the paragraph and to send less batches to the text to speech API's.
 *  Added more tests using Jest.

 ## Development